nandomp/AICollaboratory/README.md

-# :muscle: Call for Collaboration
+# :muscle: Credits

-[A]I Collaboratory is created and maintained by [Fernando Martínez-Plumed](https://nandomp.github.io/) and [José Hernández-Orallo](http://josephorallo.webs.upv.es/).
+*[A]I Collaboratory* is created and maintained by [Fernando Martínez-Plumed](https://nandomp.github.io/) and [José Hernández-Orallo](http://josephorallo.webs.upv.es/).

+*[A]I Collaboratory* is aligned with [AI WATCH](https://ec.europa.eu/knowledge4policy/ai-watch/about_en) initiative.

-[A]I Collaboratory is aligned with the [Kinds of Intelligence](http://lcfi.ac.uk/projects/kinds-of-intelligence/) programme and their atlas of intelligence initiative (see references above).
+*[A]I Collaboratory* is aligned with the [Kinds of Intelligence](http://lcfi.ac.uk/projects/kinds-of-intelligence/) programme and their atlas of intelligence initiative (see references above).

-*Call for editors/contributors of the collaboratory*

-*We're open to suggestions, feel free to message us or open an issue.
-Pull requests are also welcome!*
-**AI Collaboratory Workshop TBA!**

-[A]I Collaboratory is powered by <a href="https://www.r-project.org">
+* [A]I Collaboratory is powered by <a href="https://www.r-project.org">
     <img src="https://www.r-project.org/Rlogo.png"
       alt="R" width = "30"/>
   </a> &  <a href="https://www.mysql.com">
     <img src="https://www.mysql.com/common/logos/logo-mysql-170x115.png"
       alt="MySQL" width = "35"/>
   </a>

+# :open_hands: Call for editors/contributors

+We're open to suggestions, feel free to message us or open an issue.
+Pull requests are also welcome!

+*AI Collaboratory Workshop TBA!*

 # :heart: Acknowledgements